ibadetazemi/SQL-Project/starting_with_questions.md

-Answer: Personal care/food items/handbags, yes a pattern was found.
+Answer: Pe, yes a pattern was found.